Maite Perroni: Products and endorsements

 Mai is the spokesmodel for NYX Cosmetics.
 In 2007, a Barbie doll version of Perroni was released based on her character in Rebelde.

 In June 2009, Perroni announced her support for the Ecologist Green Party of Mexico.

 Mai stars in commercials for Giraffas, Pepsi, Proactiv, Teleton, Pantene, and Coppel.

 In fall 2014, Perroni partnered with National Stores to introduce her Coleccion Maite Perroni, a contemporary fashion line inspired by her favorite designers reflecting her own personal taste.
 "Latinas who accept, love themselves... who want to look good and feel better, who maximize your qualities and analyze the defects you project onto the world...and discover that you love yourself and you are passionate...
 "And you know how to face life, how to live life, give life and be alive, who are who they are and don't follow stereotypes."

 Personal life

 Perroni is currently living in Los Angeles, California.
 She was in a relationship with Chilean musician and producer Koko Stambuk from 2013 to 2020.

-As of 2021, Perroni has been dating producer Andrés Tovar.
+In 2021, Perroni began dating producer Andrés Tovar.
 They announced their engagement in September 2022 and got married on October 9, 2022.
-On January 6, 2023, Perroni announced she is expecting her first child with Andrés Tovar via Instagram.
+On January 6, 2023, Perroni announced she was pregnant with their first child.
+Their daughter, Lía, was born in May of the same year.